Caprese Pesto Pasta Salad

 What is Caprese Salad

-Caprese salad is a simple and delicious Italian dish that originated on the isle of Capri, off the coast of southern Italy, near Naples.
-It consists of layers of tomatoes, mozzarella cheese (buffalo mozzarella), and fresh basil leaves that are drizzled with extra virgin olive oil and seasoned with salt, and pepper.
+Caprese salad is a simple and delicious Italian dish originating on the isle of Capri, off the coast of southern Italy, near Naples.
+It consists of layers of tomatoes, mozzarella (buffalo mozzarella), and fresh basil leaves, drizzled with extra-virgin olive oil and seasoned with salt and pepper.
 Some variations may also include a drizzle of a balsamic reduction for added sweetness and tanginess.
-It is a popular antipasto (appetizer) in Italian cuisine and is known for its vibrant colors and refreshing taste and is perfect during the summer when tomatoes are in peak season.
+It is a popular antipasto (appetizer) in Italian cuisine known for its vibrant colors and refreshing taste.
+It is perfect during the summer when tomatoes are in peak season.

 Key Ingredients and Substitutions

-This Caprese pasta recipe could not be any simpler to prepare and has a shortlist of ingredients so splurge on great quality pasta, olive oil, and prosciutto.
+This Caprese pasta recipe couldn’t be any more straightforward to prepare and has a short ingredient list, so splurge on great-quality pasta, olive oil, and prosciutto.

 The complete ingredient list and measurements are listed in the printable recipe below.

-• Marinated Ciliegine (Mozzarella Balls): Mozzarella balls come in many different sizes.
-From traditional mozzarella which is about the size of an orange to Perline which is the size of pearls.
-For this recipe, we opted for ciliegine which is the size of a cherry but you can substitute any size such as bocconcini or ovolini.
-If you choose a larger size you might need to cut it into bite-size pieces before marinating.
+• Marinated Ciliegine (Mozzarella Balls): Mozzarella balls come in many sizes.
+From traditional mozzarella, which is about the size of an orange, to Perline, which is the size of pearls.
+For this recipe, we opted for ciliegine, which is the size of a cherry, but you can substitute any size, such as bocconcini or ovolini.
+If you choose a larger size, you might need to cut it into bite-sized pieces before marinating.

 • Olive Oil: Not all olive oil is created equal.
-You want to find the best quality that also has a nice flavor that complements the mozzarella and herbs.
+You want the best quality with a nice flavor that complements the mozzarella and herbs.

-• Tomatoes: Choose a cherry or grape size tomato and cut them in half or quarters so they are bite-size.
+• Tomatoes: Choose cherry or grape tomatoes and cut them in half or quarters to make bite-sized pieces.

-• Herbs and Spices: Our recipe uses fresh basil and oregano but you can substitute dried.
-Approximately 1/2 tablespoon of dried basil is equivalent to 1 tablespoon of fresh and approximately 1 teaspoon of dried oregano is equivalent to 1 tablespoon of fresh.
-You can also add some thyme, parsley, or rosemary as well.
-Besides fresh herbs, you will need some garlic and crushed red pepper.
+• Herbs and Spices: Our recipe calls for fresh basil and oregano; you can substitute dried herbs.
+Approximately 1/2 tablespoon of dried basil is equivalent to 1 tablespoon of fresh basil, and approximately 1 teaspoon of dried oregano is equivalent to 1 tablespoon of fresh oregano.
+You can also add thyme, parsley, or rosemary.
+In addition to fresh herbs, you will need some garlic and crushed red pepper.

 ingredients for caprese pasta salad with prosciutto

-Pro-tip: Freshen up leftover Caprese pasta salad by adding some additional fresh basil and black pepper.
+Pro tip: Freshen up leftover Caprese pasta salad by adding more fresh basil and black pepper.

-1. Marinated the Ciliegine (Mozzarella Balls): In a small bowl combine the olive oil, garlic, basil, oregano, red pepper flakes, and salt then add the ciliegine and stir to coat.
-Transfer it to an airtight container and allow it to marinate in the refrigerator for at least one hour.
+1. Marinate the Ciliegine (Mozzarella Balls): In a small bowl, combine the olive oil, garlic, basil, oregano, red pepper flakes, and salt, then add the ciliegine and stir to coat.
+Transfer it to an airtight container and marinate in the refrigerator for at least 1 hour.

-2. Cook the Pasta: Cook the pasta until it is al dente following the package instructions.
-Drain and rinse with cold water then set aside.
-While the pasta is cooking remove the marinated ciliegine from the refrigerator and allow it to come to remove temperature.
+2. Cook the Pasta: Cook the pasta until it is al dente, following the package instructions.
+Drain and rinse with cold water, then set aside.
+While the pasta is cooking, remove the marinated ciliegine from the refrigerator and allow it to come to room temperature.

-3. Prepare the Caprese Pasta Salad: In a large bowl add the cooked and cooled pasta, tomatoes, basil, prosciutto, and the marinated ciliegine including the olive oil and herbs.
-Drizzle with balsamic vinegar and gently toss.
-Taste and add additional salt or herbs to taste then serve.
+3. Prepare the Caprese Pesto Pasta Salad: In a large bowl, add the cooked and cooled pasta, tomatoes, pesto, and the marinated ciliegine, including the olive oil and herbs.
+Drizzle with balsamic glaze and gently toss.
+Taste and add more salt or herbs as needed, then serve.

 caprese pasta salad ingredients in a bowl before being combined